GEANT/nomad_cni/README.md

 ### Create a bunch of CNI networks

-`agent_regex` will only match nodes within the same Puppet environment (i.e. on test you won't be able match a node from the production environment).
+`agent_regex` will only match nodes within the same Puppet environment (i.e. on test you won't be able to match a node from the production environment).
 Alternatively you can use `agent_list`.\
-The following will setup a unicast vxlan:
+Using following you can setup to CNI networks, using the unicast vxlan technology:

 ```puppet
 nomad_cni::macvlan::unicast::v4 {